coderkei/akmenu-next-docs/docs/guides/akmenu-next.md

     #### nds-bootstrap (Optional)

-    Install nds-bootstrap additionally if you wish to use Cheats & Soft reset.
+    Install nds-bootstrap additionally if you wish to use soft reset or a game not compatible with Pico-Loader.
 Please note that you won't benefit from some of the features offered by the DSpico if you choose to use nds-bootstrap.

     1. Download the latest release of [nds-bootstrap.](https://github.com/DS-Homebrew/nds-bootstrap/releases/latest/download/nds-bootstrap.zip)